ImXico/Moonpad/README.md

 $ yarn run electron-dev
 ```

-To make a relase-ready build, run:
+To make a release-ready build:

 ```bash
 # $targetPlatform is either osx, win or lin